 In certain doses, raw potatoes can be dangerous.
 The conclusion here is that for a dog to be poisoned by white potatoes, they'd have to consume copious amounts of them or consume raw potatoes every day for a long period.

 Like humans, some dogs may have a lower tolerance to this root vegetable which could result in adverse side effects.
 However, the chances of a dog developing any damage from the consumption of a safe amount of potato included in tiny amounts in a homemade dog food recipe are low.

 Using Safe Amounts of White Potatoes in Homemade Food

-When it comes to using white potatoes in homemade dog food meals, none of the recipes of mine, or those developed by holistic veterinarians, use large amounts of them.
+When it comes to using white potatoes in homemade dog food meals, none of my recipes of mine, or those developed by holistic veterinarians, use large amounts of them.

 If you choose to feed your dog potatoes more often, it is recommended to use only a small amount of boiled or baked plain potatoes, mashed for easier digestion, and only on occasion as a treat.

 This dosage is likely to be safe for healthy adult dogs and will allow you to reap some of the health benefits potatoes can provide to your dog.